sravivarmanvce/temp/pages/pastconferences.md

 ## ICSGET 2022

-#### First Edition of ICSGET is published online by River Publishers and can be accessed at (https://www.riverpublishers.com/research_details.php?book_id=1042).
+#### First Edition of ICSGET is published online by River Publishers and can be accessed [here](https://www.riverpublishers.com/research_details.php?book_id=1042).

 DOI: https://doi.org/10.13052/rp-9788770229647

 ## ICSGET 2024:

-Second Edition of ICSGET is published by EDP Sciences in E3S Web of Conferences and can be accessed at (https://www.e3s-conferences.org/articles/e3sconf/abs/2024/77/contents/contents.html)
+Second Edition of ICSGET is published by EDP Sciences in E3S Web of Conferences and can be accessed [here] (https://www.e3s-conferences.org/articles/e3sconf/abs/2024/77/contents/contents.html)

 DOI: https://doi.org/10.13052/rp-9788770229647